Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

-It is rather convenient to discuss the entanglement entropy in the photophysics of organic photovoltaic devices with a quantum heat engine model.
+On the other side, the photophysics of organic photovoltaic devices is often discussed with a quantum heat engine model.
 In thermodynamics, an ideal cycle comprises four processes: isothermal expansion (heat injection $Q_1$), adiabatic expansion (power export), isothermal compression (heat rejection $Q_2$), adiabatic compression (internal energy recover).
 The efficiency is defined as $\eta=1-Q_2/Q_1$.
 In the generation of local exciton, a single excited state (S$_1$ state) is populated and the entropy increases.
 This is obviously the heat injection process, and $Q_1$ could be simply regarded as the energy of the absorbed photons.
-As discussed in the last Section, the charge transport and extraction are approximately isentropic and adiabatic processes which could be regarded as the process of power export.
+As discussed in the toy model, the motion of CT excitons triggered by aggregate phonons is approximately isentropic and adiabatic processes which could be regarded as the process of power export.
 During the process that the local exciton is conversed to the CT state the entanglement entropy increases which will be quenched in the following CT-state dissociation and charge separation process.
 Combined with the energy relaxation from higher-energy excitation to the lower one, these two processes serve as the major channel of heat rejection and determine the value of $Q_2$.
 The subsequent rebalance of the electrostatic potential with the external circuit can be regarded as the final adiabatic process of the cycle of quantum heat engine.